 First, don’t expect your pizza to be pre-sliced.
 Unless you’re going to rip it apart, you’ll need to get out the knife and fork to cut your slice.
 Sometimes from there you can pick it up and fold.
 Most Roman pizzas tend to be a thin crust, almost like a cracker and good for this method.

-In Napoli, you eat the entire pizza with a knife and fork (check out our favorite book on Napoli here–a great read).
+In Napoli (see our visit here), you eat the entire pizza with a knife and fork (check out our favorite book on Napoli here–a great read).
 There’s really no picking up a slice.
 It’s just how everyone does it.
 It’s the culture.
 When we go to restaurants in the United States who claim to make Neapolitan style pizzas, we appreciate when we don’t have to request the pizza to not be pre-sliced.
-I get that it’s American culture, but if I’m eating an Neapolitan style pizza, I want to eat it in the Neapolitan style.
+I get that its American culture, but if I’m eating a Neapolitan style pizza, I want to eat it in the Neapolitan style.
 We love that A16 doesn’t pre-slice their pizza, instead, they offer metal pizza scissors to cut slices, as well as regular utensils so you can eat it how you prefer.
 A perfect compromise!

 Another option is pizza al taglio or pizza by the slice.
 Taglo literally means to cut, so they cut a piece off of a long rectangular pizza several feet long and the price is determined by the weight.
 You can get one big slice or a bunch of small ones to try.
 If you’re in the United States, you’ll find this at one of the Eataly locations (at least we know they have it in Chicago).